Safely Dosing your Medicine

 Safely Eating Cannabis Products

-Another critical factor in ‘edibles,’ is that the effects take a longer period to take place.
-The time frame is dependant on your weight, size and metabolism.
+Another critical factor to consider when consuming edibles, is that effects take longer to experience.
+The time frame is dependant on your weight, overall body size, and metabolism.
 Edibles will take maximum effect within 30 to 90 minutes of initial dosage.
 Please be patient when first experimenting with edibles.
 If additional doses are required, please wait at least one and a half hours prior to taking more medicine.

 If the effect is too strong, please relax.
 The feeling is only temporary and will subside.
-If able, please lay down or get off of your feet.
+If able, please lie down or sit comfortably.
 Please remember, it is illegal to drive while medicating so always consume cannabis at home.

 Two important facts about medical cannabis that must be kept in mind if you plan to eat it.